ChaabaneAnas/Bike-rental/README.md

 # 📖 Trek Bike Rental <a name="about-project"></a>

-**Trek Bike Rental** is a rental web app designed to allow users rent a bike from Trek rental company.
+**Trek Bike Rental** is a full stack web application that let's the use Creat delete and reserve it uses react/redux as front end frameworks and a RoR build api for the server side the web site is also has multiple features such as night mode Color switching swiper and a attractive layout.

 ## 🛠 Built With <a name="built-with"></a>